sedenardi/sandersdenardi.com/src/pages/2014-02-25-text-deduplication-in-sql/index.md

        [hill]
 ```

-To do this for the entire collection of artists, I can loop through the table until my hash window reaches the end of the longest string (using "<a href="https://dev.mysql.com/doc/refman/5.0/en/information-functions.html#function_row-count" target="_blank">row_count()</a>" to determine when that happens):
+To do this for the entire collection of artists, I can loop through the table until my hash window reaches the end of the longest string (using "[row_count()](https://dev.mysql.com/doc/refman/5.0/en/information-functions.html#function_row-count)" to determine when that happens):

 ```sql
 DECLARE windowSize INT;